Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

 Then $\mathcal{Q}_0 = \{1\}$.
-The following proposition is summarized from $\S6$ of \cite{PZ} where the circle homeomorphism is induced by the Douady-Ghys Blaschke model which contains exactly one (double) critical point at $1$.
-Since it only involves the combinatorial information about the rotation number and is independent of the number of the critical points in $\Bbb T$, it still holds for $B \in \mathcal{S}_d^\alpha$.
-Recall that $\Pi_n(B)$ is the collection of intervals in the dynamical partition of level $n$ defined in (\ref{dnp}).
+The following proposition is summarized from $\S6.1$ of \cite{PZ}.
+Note that in \cite{PZ} the circle homeomorphism is induced by the Douady-Ghys Blaschke model which contains exactly one (double) critical point at $1$.
+Since Proposition~\ref{crp} only involves the combinatorial information about the rotation number and is independent of the number of the critical points in $\Bbb T$, it still holds for $B \in \mathcal{S}_d^\alpha$.

-\begin{pro}[cf. \S6 of \cite{PZ}] {\rm Let $0 \le j < k < q_n$.
+\begin{pro}[cf. \S6.1 of \cite{PZ}] {\rm Let $0 \le j < k < q_n$.
 Then $x_j$ and $x_k$ are adjacent in $\mathcal{Q}_n$ if and only if $k = j + q_{n-1}$ and $0 \le j < q_{n} - q_{n-1}$, or $k = j + q_n - q_{n-1}$ and $0 \le j < q_{n-1}$.
 In the former case we have and in the later case we have

 Moreover, each interval in $\Bbb T\setminus \mathcal{Q}_n$ either is a single interval in $\Pi_{n-1}(B)$, or is the union of two adjacent intervals in $\Pi_{n-1}(B)$.
 In particular, any two adjacent intervals in $\Bbb T \setminus \mathcal{Q}_n$ are $K$-commensurable with $K > 1$ being some constant depending only on $d$. } \end{pro} The last assertion of Proposition~\ref{crp} is implied by the second assertion of Lemma~\ref{real bounds} that any two adjacent intervals in $\Pi_{n-1}(B)$ are $C(d)$-commensurable with $C(d) > 1$ being some constant depending only on $d$.